Gender bender: David Bowie and Lou Reed

 Exploiting his androgynous appearance, rock star David Bowie wore a dress on the UK cover of his 1970 album, The Man Who Sold the World, and often wore dresses, makeup and leotards both onstage and while doing interviews.
 In a time when very few people were out, he announced he and his wife were both bisexual.
 In 1972 Bowie co-produced Lou Reed's album Transformer, which includes several gender bending songs, notably the classic, "Walk on the Wild Side".

 New York Dolls

-The New York Dolls are a protopunk band, formed in 1971 and who were very influential in the early New York City punk rock scene.
+The New York Dolls are a protopunk band, formed in 1971, and were very influential in the early New York City punk rock scene.
 They broke up in 1977 but reformed in 2004.
-While they often performed in dresses, long hair and glitter/glam makeup, at least one reviewers called their genderfuck "quite subtle".
+While they often performed in dresses, long hair and glitter/glam makeup, at least one reviewer called their genderfuck "quite subtle".

 Rocky Horror (Picture) Show

-Dr. Frank-N-Furter from the 1973 musical, The Rocky Horror Show, and later the cult film / midnight movie, Rocky Horror Picture Show, is a male bodied person but wears lingerie, clothing, and accessories considered feminine in the English and American culture of the era.
+Dr. Frank-N-Furter from the 1973 musical, The Rocky Horror Show, and later the cult film / midnight movie, Rocky Horror Picture Show, is a male-bodied person but wears lingerie, clothing, and accessories considered feminine in the English and American culture of the era.
 The character also wears heavy make-up influenced by 1940s female film stars like Joan Crawford.
 In one of the songs featured in the musical Dr. Frank-N-Furter sings, "I'm just a sweet transvestite from Transsexual, Transylvania."